Guide to observing other cloud phenomena including noctilucent night clouds and contrails.

 Height of base: Above 200,000 ft

 Noctilucent clouds are extremely rare very high clouds seen in the night sky, usually on clear, summer nights.
 They become visible about the same time as the brightest stars and are usually bluish or silvery, but sometimes orange or reddish.
 Noctilucent clouds most closely resemble thin streaky cirrus, and are thought to be made of ice crystals.
-They can only be seen at certain latitudes, between 45°N and 80°N in the Northern Hemisphere.
+These clouds are usually seen at latitudes between 45°N and 80°N in the Northern Hemisphere.

 Height of base: Above 20,000 ft